 - 4 sprigs fresh thyme or 2 teaspoons dry

-- 1 tbsp . olive oil for sautéing vegetables
+- 1 tablespoon olive oil for sautéing vegetables

-Prepare dried beans by soaking them in cold water for 8-10 hours, then drain and rinse (I do this the night before).
+- Prepare the dried beans by soaking them in cold water for 8-10 hours or overnight.
+Drain and rinse, discarding any broken or discoloured beans.

-In large pan heat oil and sauté celery, carrots, onions and garlic until tender.
+- In large Dutch oven, heat oil and sauté celery, carrots, onions and garlic until tender.

-Add chicken stock, ham bone and ham.
-Transfer to larger pot if necessary.
+- Stir in the chicken stock, ham bone and ham.

-Bring to a boil, then reduce heat and simmer covered for 2-3 hours.
+- Bring to a boil, then reduce heat to low.
+Cover and simmer for 2-3 hours until beans are tender.